 Pharmaceutical Marketing Practices

-It goes on to suggest that a strong government intervention and strict implementation of policies to police the marketing habits of pharmaceuticals to safeguard the integrity of patient care are really necessary.
-It also implies that the marketing malpractices are done to ensure client doctor’s loyalty to brand; its primary aim is to impose the need of government intervention and the independence of doctors in prescribing drugs to patients with an end goal of securing optimum patient healthcare.
+It goes on to suggest that strong government intervention and strict implementation of policies to police the marketing habits of pharmaceuticals to safeguard the integrity of patient care are really necessary.
+It also implies that the marketing malpractices are done to ensure the client doctor’s loyalty to the brand; its primary aim is to impose the need for government intervention and the independence of doctors in prescribing drugs to patients with an end goal of securing optimum patient healthcare.

-In a similar US-based article: Pharmaceutical Company Marketing Practices written by Jeffrey B. Miller in 2007, he exposed the problem of manufacturer’s attempt to secure physician loyalty for prescribing drugs to patients.
-An excerpt if shown below to highlight the essential part of the piece.
+In a similar US-based article: Pharmaceutical Company Marketing Practices written by Jeffrey B. Miller in 2007, he exposed the problem of manufacturers’ attempt to secure physician loyalty for prescribing drugs to patients.
+An excerpt is shown below to highlight the essential part of the piece.

 The Various Definitions of Loyalty